Herringway/baddate/README.md

-# dateformat - A library for reading/writing arbitrarily-formatted dates
+# baddate - A library for reading/writing arbitrarily-formatted dates

+Because if it ain't ISO8601, it's a bad date